Projective characterization of higher-order quantum transformations: Superoperator projectors

 Using linearity again, one can define the negation `-' and scalar multiplication of projectors, thereby defining a vector space over $\mathbb{C}$.
 Associativity and commutativity are not hard to prove from there.

-Projectors also have a natural `conjunction' operation that can be interpreted as a multiplication or as a logic `and', nicknamed the \textbf{cap}:
+Projectors also have a natural `conjunction' operation that can be interpreted as a multiplication or as a logic `and', here nicknamed the \textbf{intersection} or the \textbf{cap} and noted via the `$\cap$' symbol.
+In the case of commuting projectors $\Proj{}{A}$ and $\Proj{'}{A}$, it is

-It is again straightforward to prove that it fits the definition: it is a binary operation that is distributive under the addition defined above and it is compatible with scalar multiplication.
-Moreover, it is both associative and commutative, and it inherits the idempotent property from the projector definition:
+This projector $\Proj{}{A} \cap \Proj{'}{A}$ characterizes the intersection of the operator systems $\Alg{A}{}$ and $\Alg{A}{}'$, see the main text.
+It is straightforward to prove that it fits the definition of a conjunction: it is a binary operation distributive under the addition defined above and compatible with the scalar multiplication; it is both associative and commutative; for projectors satisfying Eqs. \eqref{eq:projos}, it is resulting in a projector satisfying Eqs. \eqref{eq:projos}; and it is idempotent when acting on projectors since:

 In the above equation, we have also defined a shorthand notation for `squaring' under the multiplication $\cap$: $\Proj{}{A} \cap \Proj{}{A} \equiv \Proj{2}{A}$.